ISU-WebDevClub/club-website/CONTRIBUTING.md

 Then just head to the [Issues](https://github.com/ISU-WebDevClub/club-website/issues) page to find a fun feature or bug to tackle.
 If you have problems or questions, feel free to reach out to one of the other club members, and they should be able to give you a hand getting started.

+Take a look at this while you are at it: http://scholarslab.org/research-and-development/forking-fetching-pushing-pulling/

 ## Issue Tracking

 We track bugs and features to be added in the [Issues](https://github.com/ISU-WebDevClub/club-website/issues) section.